MicrosoftDocs/dynamics-365-project-operations/articles/project-management/saving-changes-to-projects.md

 ms.author: abriccetti
 ---

-# Saving changes to a project's work breakdown structure (WBS)
+# Saving changes to a project's work breakdown structure

 [!INCLUDE[banner](../includes/banner.md)]

+_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 Microsoft Dynamics 365 Project Operations embeds Microsoft Project for the Web inside the tasks tab of a project entity.
 When edits are made to the WBS the UI immediately shows the changes; however, an asynchronous save process is triggered to update the relevant fields in Dataverse.
 The amount of time this asynchronous save takes depends on the size of the changes.
 If a change requires updates to many entities (for example, adjusting dates on a task that many other tasks depend on), it takes much longer than a simple change that only impacts a few entities.